CodeToGather/Code2Gather/questions/easy/FibonacciSequence.md

 ## Hints

-- The fibonacci sequence starts with first 2 terms as 1 and every subsequent term is the sum of the 2 previous terms
+- The fibonacci sequence starts with first 2 terms as 1 and every subsequent term is the sum of the 2 previous terms.